IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv.md

 * Added `SelectAllRows` - method.

-* Added Row Range Selection - With `SelectionMode` property set to MultipleRow the following new functionality is now included:
+* Added Row Range Selection - With `GridSelectionMode` property set to MultipleRow the following new functionality is now included:
     - Click and drag to select rows
     - Shift and click to select multiple rows.
     - Shift and press the up/down arrow keys to select multiple rows.

-* Pressing space bar toggles selection of active row via `SelectionMode` property set to MultipleRow or SingleRow
+* Pressing space bar toggles selection of active row via `GridSelectionMode` property set to MultipleRow or SingleRow

 * Added Column Summaries to Column Options Dialog.

-### Date Picker:
+### Date Picker

 * `ShowTodayButton` - Toggles Today button visibility
 * `Label` - Adds a label above the date value